Nullptrf/honor-firmware-dumper/README.md

 ### How to Install the Firmware Zip File from Dload:

 ### Requirements:
-* A USB stick with 10-12GB of free space.
+* A USB stick with 10-12GB of free space (with exFAT format).
 * An Honor phone with at least 60% battery or fully charged.

 ### Warnings: